 Looking for the best MTG planeswalker cards?
-Since 2007 when they were first introduced, Wizards of the Coast has created a fair few planeswalkers, but only a small portion of them are worth slotting into your decks.
+Since their introduction in 2007, Wizards of the Coast has created a fair few planeswalkers, but only a small portion of them are worth slotting into your decks.

-This list show you the best of the bunch, but if you’re interested in specific categories, we also have guides to the best white planeswalker cards, the best red planeswalkers, the best green planeswalkers, and the best planeswalker commanders.
+This list will show you the best Magic: The Gathering planeswalkers overall for a range of formats and MTG color combinations, but if you’re interested in specific categories, we also have guides to the best white planeswalker cards, the best red planeswalkers, the best green planeswalkers, and the best planeswalker commanders.

 What makes Narset so horrendous to deal with is that your opponent has very little recourse if they’re not already set up to deal with her.
 If they don’t have a substantial board presence when you cast her, or cards in their hand that can take her out, they’re stuffed: they can’t go digging for answers.